The Real Cost of Healthcare Miscommunication

 Also, investing in a clinical communication solution allows facilities to report 27 percent fewer patient safety incidents, and reduce procedure and test complications by 25 percent.
 It’s a sure way to solidify patient safety and ensure improved clinical workflows.

 OnPage is a cloud-based, enterprise grade communication platform.
-We provide HIPAA complaint clinical communications that connect healthcare personnel through two-way messaging and critical alerting.
+We provide HIPAA-compliant clinical communications that connect healthcare personnel through two-way messaging and critical alerting.
 Enhance clinical workflow through automated alert escalation and the digital scheduler that manages alerting during on-call shifts.
 OnPage helps improve patient care through better, intelligent communications.